Giuseppe-Della-Corte/IESTAC/README.md

 A binary file containing 60561 triplets of parallel English audio, English text, and Italian textual translation is available at https://www.kaggle.com/giuseppedellacorte/stt-aligned-audiobooks-en-it.
 The Kaggle dataset also contains two parallel texts for MT.

-For more information on the methodology used in order to collect, gather, and align the data, please read:
-- to be added

 Numpy arrays containing 40-MFCC features extracted from the audio segments and aligned with the English transcription and the Italian textual translation are available at https://www.kaggle.com/giuseppedellacorte/stt-aligned-audiobooks-en-it.